 The surname langhere was first found in Cornwall where "a manor in the parish of St. Mawgan is where a family called Pincerna settled, and adopted the local name as their surname. " The family name was first referenced in the 12th century when they held lands as St. Mawgan in Cornwall.

-Important Dates for the langhere family
+Early History of the langhere family

 This web page shows only a small excerpt of our langhere research.
 Another 84 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early langhere History in all our PDF Extended History products and printed products wherever possible.